RealWired/codegolf-interview-challenge/README.md

     -   -10% for not using any built-in functions
     -   -15% for creative variable naming that still maintains readability
     -   -20% for solutions that work with multiple input formats

+Scoring is obviously subject to arbitrary dictatorship, as normal.

 ## Questions